Docs · Agents

 What Atlas needs to wake up

 Atlas only runs when more than one channel is in play, single-channel work belongs to the specialist that owns it.
-Concretely that means you need at least two of email, LinkedIn, and cold call wired up before launching a flow that hits more than one.
-Three of the four templates include an email step, so in practice an email account plus one other channel is the minimum that gets you to a Launch button.
+Concretely that means you need both email and LinkedIn wired up before launching a flow, since the omnichannel template weaves both.
+Drop

 Need help?